yochannah/carpentries.org/_posts/2020/04/2020-04-23-plan-map-live-coding-workshop.md

 2. **Code of Conduct**
     - All workshops need a [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html), which establishes the norms of behaviour you expect to support everyone's learning.
 Online, I add information about expectations for private messaging and screen sharing, as well as recording (nope!).
     - I also ask people to let me know (via a private chat message, at any point in the workshop) if they're uncomfortable with me explicitly calling on them, as one of the biggest challenges of teaching online (and off) is extroverts dominating the conversation.
-To prevent this, I keep a tally of who I've called on, but I also want to make sure I don't make someone who's wrangling a child or responding to 50 emails about a grant deadline to feel uncomfortable or pressured.
+To prevent this, I keep a tally of who I've called on, but I also want to make sure I do not make someone who's wrangling a child or responding to 50 emails about a grant deadline to feel uncomfortable or pressured.

 3. **Schedule**
     - Just like a "normal" class, I use a slide to walk learners through the schedule, explain how the course content is linked and when breaks will happen.